iturdikulov/notes/Significant_figures.md

 # Significant figures

 > Significant figures (also known as the significant digits, precision or
-> resolution) of a number in positional notation are digits in the number that
+> resolution) of a [[Number|number]] in positional notation are digits in the
-> are reliable and necessary to indicate the quantity of something.
+> number that are reliable and necessary to indicate the quantity of something.
 >
 > If a number expressing the result of a measurement (e.g., length, pressure,
 > volume, or mass) has more digits than the number of digits allowed by the